Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Results

 \subsection{Latent State Inference}

 In \Cref{fig:reconstruction_clean}, we compare reconstructions of noise-free BCM trajectories under two regimes: \emph{polarization} ($\cb = 0.2$) and \emph{consensus} ($\cb = 0.3$).
 Across both regimes, \lbi consistently recovers latent opinions more accurately than \da.
 This can be seen qualitatively in the closer alignment of reconstructed and true trajectories, and quantitatively in the reconstruction errors.
-For polarization, the error is substantially lower under \lbi (mean $=0.09$, IQR $=0.04\text{--}0.13$) compared to \da (mean $=0.28$, IQR $=0.26\text{--}0.31$).
+For polarization, the error is substantially lower under \lbi (mean $=0.09$, Interquartile Range (IQR) $=0.04\text{--}0.13$) compared to \da (mean $=0.28$, IQR $=0.26\text{--}0.31$).
 Similarly, for consensus, \lbi achieves a mean error of $0.09$ (IQR $=0.07\text{--}0.11$), while \da yields $0.21$ (IQR $=0.19\text{--}0.22$). \lbi significantly outperforms \da in both regimes.
 However, \da still captures the qualitative nature of the dynamics, correctly reproducing polarization and consensus patterns (see \Cref{fig:reconstruction_clean_sorted} for errors on sorted states, which highlight qualitatively good reconstructions).
-This robustness is notable given that \da operates without model-specific likelihoods, making it broadly applicable across agent-based models.
+This robustness is notable given that \da has no explicit knowledge of the BCM, as it operates in a model-agnostic way.

 \paragraph{Robustness to mis-specification.} In \Cref{fig:reconstruction_misspecified}, we examine robustness when the latent trajectories deviate from the idealized model, either due to noise in the agent states or parameter mis-specification.
 We refer to \Cref{fig:all_traces} to observe the original noisy trajectories to be reconstructed.
 With weak noise ($\sigma = 0.0004$, top row), the underlying trajectories remain visible, and both methods capture the overall dynamics, though \lbi achieves substantially lower errors.
 For polarization, the mean reconstruction error under \lbi is $0.09$ (IQR $=0.04\text{--}0.13$), compared to $0.28$ (IQR $=0.26\text{--}0.31$) for \da.
 For consensus, \lbi again improves performance with an error of $0.09$ (IQR $=0.07\text{--}0.11$), versus $0.21$ (IQR $=0.19\text{--}0.22$) for \da.